 Distribution operations typically serve recurring business accounts with established delivery schedules.
 The delivery reality is a driver arriving at a warehouse dock or loading bay, handing over a consignment that may include dozens of SKUs across multiple pallets, and waiting for the consignee to confirm receipt.

-What distribution ePOD must capture:
+What distribution electronic proof of delivery must capture:

 - Item-level confirmation: each line on the delivery order confirmed, short, or rejected individually